-Cardboard characters are often the result of a writer’s creative self-indulgence and intense emotional connection to their stories.
-Sometimes we are just too damn close to the action to see what’s obvious to outsiders.
-The result is characters that lack depth, texture or detail to be appealing to strangers.
+Cardboard characters have shapes but no real depth.
+They are often the result of a writer’s self-indulgence towards their stories.
+They are so close to them that they miss what’s obvious to outsiders.
+The result is characters that lack texture and detail.

 The writing process sure gives writers a warm and fuzzy sensation.
-It’s creative and wonderfully cathartic but the therapy it provides writers does nothing for a reader’s experience of those stories.
+It’s creative and wonderfully cathartic but the therapy it provides writers does nothing for the reader.
 More and more books with under-baked characters make it onto the shelves each week.
 It’s getting hard for readers to select a quality story without bumping into one of them.

 Writers need to know that their characters have to be accessible to readers, and easily relatable.
 Sure, make them fly and breathe fire if you must, but also show us their vulnerabilities.
 We want to believe they are more like us than we are prepared to admit.
 It makes us want to get to know them more because it reminds us of our own foibles.

 - Take a break from the writing project after the first pass is done

 - Find motivators in characters to make the reader love or hate them

 - Redeeming traits (especially for evil characters)